tydpan/PerceptionTutorials/02_bash/README.md

  - use `vim` to open `last.#.txt` and put "this is my submission" in the first row; save it and quit
  - remove `b_file.txt` under `folder_1`
  - stage changes, commit with the message "learning bash", push and submit a pr

+ ### Tips
+  - For Windows users, you may want to try WSL.